LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/CustomInteractiveMessage.md

 ---
-pagename: App Extensions Template
+pagename: Custom Interactive Message Template
 Keywords:
 sitesection: Documents
 categoryname: "Rich Messaging"
 documentname: Apple Business Chat Templates
-permalink: apple-business-chat-templates-app-extensions-template.html
+permalink: apple-business-chat-templates-custom-interactive-message-template.html
 indicator: messaging
 ---

 ### Overview

-The App Extensions Template for App Business Chat allows you to send an iOS app extension to the consumer device.
+The Custom Interactive Message Template for App Business Chat allows you to invoke an iOS iMessage app / extension on the consumer device.
 This app can allow for a wide range of interactivity without requiring the consumer to leave the conversation.

-Sending the structured content templates (body and metadata) explained in this document will allow you to send the app extension to the consumer device.
+Sending the structured content templates (body and metadata) explained in this document will allow you to send the iMessage app / extension to the consumer device.

-For how to create an app extension, see the Apple documentation [here](https://developer.apple.com/imessage/).
+For how to create an iMessage app / extension, see the Apple documentation [here](https://developer.apple.com/imessage/).

 ### Body Template